rehansam21/NFTMarketPlace/README.md

 # NFTMarketPlace
 A NFT Market Place to buy NFT from ERC20 Standard Token.
-I have tested it in remix if you can allow me I can show yo demo.
+I have tested it in remix with the following steps Steps ....
-Steps ....
 1. Deployed ERC20 Contract & Minted ERC20 Token
 2. Transfer some of the Minted ERC20 tokens to Buyer(another account on the remix)